babbtx/paz-demo-fakebank-ui/README.md

 > _Note:_ The default values in `.env-example` point directly to the backend API.
-This obviously needs to change to route API calls through DG or an API Gateway for your demo.
+This obviously needs to change to route API calls through PingAuthorize or an API Gateway for your demo.

 Run:
 1. `git pull` (make sure you're up to date)